-Annotations are saved to the page, vs just transparent layer, so are also saved in the post-class review.
+Annotations are saved to the page vs just the transparent layer, so they are also saved in the post-class review.

-This is why we still recommend embedding materials in the whiteboard.
+This is why we still recommend embedding materials on the whiteboard.

-1. Click on the green Screen Share button, and then click on the Screen Share option.
+1. Click on the green Screen Share button (bottom right corner), and then click on the Screen Share option.

 2. Choose the application screen or browser tab you'd like to share and click Share